 The Federal Direct Graduate PLUS loan program is designed to help graduate and professional students pay for their educational expenses.
 You must be enrolled in at least half-time status in order to be eligible for the PLUS loan program to support your education at University of Maryland University College.

-The interest rate for PLUS loans disbursed on or after July 1, 2016, and on or before June 30, 2017, is 6.31 percent.
-Loans disbursed on or after July 1, 2017 and on or before June 30, 2018, will have an interest rate of 7.00 percent.
-As of October 1, 2017, a 4.264 percent origination fee will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.
+The interest rate for PLUS loans disbursed on or after July 1, 2019, and on or before June 30, 2020, is 7.08 percent.
+As of October 1, 2018, a 4.248 percent origination fee will be deducted by the U.S. Department of Education from the total of your loan before it is disbursed to your student account.

 How to Apply